 External 2.5″ HDD Enclosure – Low Cost

-Reasons you should upgrade to a Solid State Drive vs Hard Drive
+Reasons you should upgrade to a Solid State Drive from Hard Drive

 Why switch?
 Mostly because it is extremely noticeably faster.
 They have absolutely no moving parts unlike your typical mechanical magnetic spinning disk hard drives in most computers.
 The SSD’s also have a much higher write rate making them truly noticeably faster than a mechanical hard drive.
 With a Solid State Drive you can generally boot Windows in about 30 seconds or less and running programs is instantaneous.
 The upgrade is very worth it.
 Especially if you have a gaming computer.
 You will always load faster than your friends.
 The SSD Flash technology makes it ideal for laptops because they are less likely to break after a drop.
 A mechanical drive would be toast.